SheatNoisette/postmarket_redmi_9a/README.md

 This project may be abandoned at any time, I'm not sure I'll be able to complete it.

+Status: Impossible to boot the kernel, the bootloader is not loading the kernel image correctly.
+Any recovery flashed (TWRP, OrangeFox) is not booting.

 ## Technical research

 See the [Technical Specifications](SPECS.md) for more details.
 These are the